melloyawn/entrypoint/entrypoint/README.md

 - `.dotenv` files have been parsed; environment variables are ready to go
 - `tracing` has been configured and the global subscriber has been registered

-Using the default behavior is totally reasonable, but [overwriting some traits' default impl(s)](/entrypoint/examples/axum.rs) can provide customization.

 ## Usage
 ### Default Config
 1. Include the `entrypoint` prelude: